-- Construction, materials, and strength of air compressors for hull air lubrication system are to comply with the requirements specified in Pt 5, Ch 6, Sec 11 of Rules for the Classification of Steel Ships.
-Where deemed appropriate by the Society, international/national Standards may be applied as equivalent instead of requirements of the aforementioned. - 2.
-Pressure vessels including heat exchangers are to comply with the requirements specified in Pt 5, Ch 5, Sec 3 of Rules for the Classification of Steel Ships.
+Construction, materials, and strength of air compressors for hull air lubrication system are to comply with the requirements specified in Pt 5, Ch 6, Sec 11 of Rules for the Classification of Steel Ships.
+Where deemed appropriate by the Society, international/national Standards may be applied as equivalent instead of requirements of the aforementioned.